 P.S.
 If you want to get the latest tips and tricks on marketing that can help you market your local business better, subscribe to Revenue Weekly!

-1. Claim your Google My Business listing
+1. Claim your Google Business Profile listing

-First, you need to go to the Google My Business page and claim your listing.
+First, you need to go to the Google Business Profile page and claim your listing.
 After you’ve claimed your listing, you’ll want to start filling out your profile.
 Completing your profile will require you to fill out important information, like your:

 - Company name